A Beautiful Truth

 Side-stepping the misleading show on being forever young, plump with creaseless skin, celebrating and glorifying, perpetuating the promise of never getting old and ugly, seeing that we do get old, but we don’t get ugly.

 Not only can we do this with food.
 Music.
 Books.
 Pets.
 Friends.
 Fashion.
 Love.
 Lovers.
 Art.
 Science.
 Omnipotent beings and so on.
-But it’s also because of one man and his vision, to enhance our look.
+But also because of one man and his vision, to enhance our look.

 Founder of Max Factor & Company, Maxsymillian Faktorowicz (September 1877–1938) brought Hollywood cosmetics, make-up, gave actors (and models) a way to showcase their beauty and beast, identity and sexual prowess.